Shared EDI Export Concepts

 • Related Articles

-In Transvirtual there is the ability to import photos and images and attach them to relevant consignments.
-This is done by creating an EDI (Electronic Data Interchange) Import rules in your account that can accept information via Email, FTP or Manual ...
+OVERVIEW In Transvirtual there is the ability to import photos and images and attach them to relevant consignments.
+This is done by creating an EDI (Electronic Data Interchange) Import rules in your account that can accept information via Email, FTP ...